 Write for Your Readers

-Ranking is important but providing value to your readers is even more so.
+Ranking with Google is important but providing value to your readers is even more so.
 Use your blog to answer common questions that come up with prospects.
 Place writing for humans before writing over for bots.
 Ditch the jargon and use words (and a writing style) your customers and prospects understand.

 Pay Attention to Usability

 This was something to focus on in 2007 but its importance has skyrocketed today, especially with an increasing number of lawsuits for sites that don’t meet web content accessibility guidelines and the ever-growing emphasis on mobile.
 Your blog should be accessible to all users on all browsers and devices.
-Make use of things like whitespace, shorter paragraphs and subheadings to improve readability.
-Ensure any blog navigation is user friendly even on those smaller screens.
+Make use of things like whitespace, shorter paragraphs, and subheadings to improve readability.
+Ensure any blog navigation is user-friendly even on those smaller screens.
 And make sure your headlines give people a good idea of what they’ll be diving into.